Agriculture

 • Higher Crop Yield: Without irrigation, farmers will have to depend on rainwater, which is sometimes unpredictable and insufficient in quantity.
 Crops receive the required amount of water at the correct time with the help of irrigation.
 Thus, they thrive, resulting in higher yields and higher produce quality.

-Challenges of Irrigation Practices
+What are the Challenges of Irrigation Practices?

 The following are the main challenges of agriculture irrigation practices: